Multiple Sclerosis

 There is currently no cure for multiple sclerosis.
 However, like many other autoimmune disorders, there are several disease modifying medications that can slow its progression.

-Natalizumab (aka: Tysabri) was approved for use in multiple sclerosis.
-It is a monoclonal antibody that binds to, and inhibits the function of α4-integrin. α4-integrin is a cell adhesion molecule found on white blood cells that normally allows them to move into body tissues to fight infection.
+Natalizumab (aka: Tysabri®) is approved for use in multiple sclerosis.
+It is a monoclonal antibody that binds to, and inhibits, the function of α4-integrin. α4-integrin is a cell adhesion molecule found on white blood cells that normally allows them to move into body tissues to fight infection.
 By blocking this movement, natalizumab is thought to decrease the number of T-cells that enter the central nervous system.

 Another medication known as mitoxantrone is also used in the treatment of multiple sclerosis.
 It was originally designed as a cancer medication.
 Its mechanism of action is to disrupt DNA synthesis and repair by inhibiting a protein known as topoisomerase.

 Patients who are acutely symptomatic (ie: having a "flair") are treated with intravenous steroids.
-Methylprednisolone is the most common steroid used in patients with the acute onset of neurological symptoms.
+Methylprednisolone is the most common steroid used in patients with acute neurological symptoms.

-The goal of all of these medications is to dampen the immune response and prevent the abnormal inflammation occuring in the central nervous system.
-Because of this, many of these medications have serious side effects that include the risk of major infections.
+The goal of all of these medications is to dampen the immune response and prevent the abnormal inflammation that occurs in multiple sclerosis.
+Because of this, many of these medications have side effects such as the risk of infections.

-Finally, depending on a patient's symptoms, therapies designed to mitigate them may be used as well.
-Medications like baclofen are commonly used for spasticity; dalfampridine (Ampyra) can help patients walk longer distances.
-It is important to not forget to prescribe medications that help reduce the symptoms of multiple sclerosis.
+Finally, depending on a patient’s symptoms, therapies designed to mitigate them may be used as well.
+Medications like baclofen are commonly used for spasticity; dalfampridine (Ampyra®) can help patients walk longer distances.
+It is important to prescribe medications that can palliate some of the symptoms.

 Overview

-Multiple sclerosis is considered an autoimmune condition in which the body attacks the myelin surrounding axons (ie: the "insulation around the wires").
-This process only occurs in the central nervous system.
-Symptoms are numerous and depend on what area of the brain and/or spinal cord a "flair" occurs.
+Multiple sclerosis is an autoimmune condition in which the body attacks the myelin surrounding axons in the central nervous system (ie: the “insulation around the wires”).
+Symptoms are numerous and depend on what area of the brain and/or spinal cord is being “attacked”.
 Everything from weakness to blindness can occur.
 Diagnosis is based on clinical signs and symptoms, as well as supporting evidence such as MRI findings and cerebrospinal fluid abnormalities.
-Treatment is with disease modifying agents like copaxone and various interferons.
+Treatment is with various disease modifying agents as well as medications designed to treat symptoms from MS.

 Related Articles